sergiorozada12/tensor-low-rank-rl/README.md

 Santiago Paternain,
 and Antonio G. Marques

-This code belongs to a paper that has been submitted for publication in *IEEE Transactions on Signal Processing*.
+This code belongs to a paper that has been published in *IEEE Transactions on Signal Processing*.

 > The associated paper presents low-rank matrix models for function approximation value-based methods.
 They are easy to tune, and parametrize.
 They outperform neural networks in terms of size, speed of convergence and returns.